 Your flight with Air France was cancelled, delayed, or simply did not take off – good advice is priceless now.
 Will my expenses be paid back?
 How?
 We’re glad to help you out!
-Just use our free app or go directly to our website.
+Just go directly to our website.
 There you’ll find our claim calculator, which you can use easily use to find out if your case qualified you for compensation of up to 600 Euros.
 You have nothing to lose: as soon as an entitlement to compensation is established, we will take care of the rest on your behalf.
 We process claims according to the “No Win, No Fee” principle.
 In other words: should we not secure a positive outcome, the service is free.
 If we reached a settlement, either in or out of court, we keep a commission of 29,75% (= 25% success fee plus VAT) of the compensation payout.

 refund.me helps in the event of flight delays with Air France

 Air France is an extremely popular airline with long-standing tradition.
 Nevertheless, it is not immune to grounded flights, potential overbookings, cancellations or delays.
 It shouldn’t happen, but is an unavoidable part of normal operations – and the passengers are left to carry the burden. refund.me can be of help in enforcing your rights and obtaining financial compensation.

 We are happy to help if you had a flight delay with: